 HELLO SIMPLE FOOD

 This may be controversial, but I don’t meal plan.
-I don’t really do ‘meals’ at all—I just buy simple food that I like and eat it.
+In fact, I very rarely do “meals” in the traditional sense; instead, I just buy simple food I like and eat it without worrying about following recipes.
 The result is I save money on groceries and spend less time in the kitchen.

 SAVE AN EMERGENCY FUND